eeshdarthvader/react-coding-challenges/challenges/debounce/README.md

 - use `api.js/saveUser({name: string, surname: string; role: string; email: string})` to save the form.
 - upon success the API returns the saved values

-## What we are looking for

-- software engineering craftmanship
-- an eye for software architecture
-- correctness of the submitted code
-- proper separation of concerns
-- simple solutions

-Please upload your modified version of this code to CodeSubmit.